open/close all folders

 - CSI: "Getting Off" starts with the Victim of the Week driving a BMW into an area under the freeway.
 The next scene has him dead; his wallet, watch and shoes; and his car missing.

 - CSI: NY: In "Blacklist", the killer hacks the GPS of a CEO's car and sends him into the worst part of New York.
 He then activates the car alarm to attract the attention of the bad element.

 - In Arrow, there's the Glades, the "wild side" of Starling City, which is like a ghetto which occurs most of the common crimes of the city.
 Thea Queen, the protagonist's little sister appeared oftenly for the Glades by various reasons (partying, working on Laurel Lance's CRNI or flirting with Roy Harper), and in most than one time she was attacked there, being saved by various people, included his own brother (as Arrow/The Hood, without knowing about his Secret Identity) and her boyfriend Roy.

-- Subverted in Manuel Samuel, where Death sends Sam into a part of town that is torn appart by gang wars.
-But to his supprise all gang members are already dead, and the few left get put down by War.
+- Subverted in Manuel Samuel, where Death sends Sam into a part of town that is torn apart by gang wars.
+But to his surprise all gang members are already dead, and the few left get put down by War.